 PI Eligibility and Waiver Process

 The Research Policy Handbook (section 2.1) specifies the eligibility to serve as Principal Investigator (PI) on a sponsored project.
-This page includes the criteria for obtaining PI waivers for those without PI eligibility, the various types of PI waiver exceptions and the procedures and checklists for preparing PI waiver memo requests.
+This webpage includes the criteria for obtaining PI waivers for those without PI eligibility, the various types of PI waiver exceptions, and the procedures and templates for preparing PI waiver requests.
 All PI waivers in the School of Medicine require review by your RMG institutional official.
-Waivers for Clinical Trials and certain Clinical Research projects should be submitted to your Clinical Trials Research Process Manager (CT RPM).
-Waivers for Grants, Contracts, and Data Use Agreements should be submitted to your Grants and Contracts Research Process Manager (RPM)

 For information regarding PI Waivers for Stanford internal funding opportunities, please review the information here: Internal Pilot or Seed Grant Waiver.